adaltas/node-nikita/packages/core/src/actions/ssh/root.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'command':
             oneOf: [{type: 'string'}, {typeof: 'function'}]
           'host':
             type: 'string'
             # oneOf: [{format: 'ipv4'}, {format: 'hostname'}]
             default: 'root'
             description: '''
             Command used to become the root user on the remote server, for example `su -`.
             '''
           'password':
             type: 'string'
             description: '''
             Password of the user with sudo permissions to establish the SSH connection  if no private key is provided.
             '''
           'port':
             type: 'integer'
             default: 22
             description: '''
             '''
           'private_key':
             type: 'string'
             description: '''
             Private key of the user with sudo permissions to establish the SSH connection if `password` is not provided.
             '''
           'private_key_path':
             type: 'string'
             description: '''
             Local file location of the private key of the user with sudo permissions and used to establish the SSH connection if `password` and `private_key` are not provided.
             '''
           'public_key':
             oneOf: [{type: 'string'}, {instanceof: 'Buffer'}]
             description: '''
             Public key added to "authorized_keys" to enable the root user.
             '''
           'public_key_path':
             type: 'string'
             description: '''
             Local path to the public key added to "authorized_keys" to enable the root  user.
             '''
           'selinux':
             oneOf: [
               {type: 'string', enum: ['disabled', 'enforcing', 'permissive']},
               {type: 'boolean'}
             ]
             default: 'permissive'
             description: '''
             Username of the user with sudo permissions to establish the SSH connection.
             '''
           'username':
             type: 'string'
             description: '''
             Username of the user with sudo permissions to establish the SSH connection.
             '''

 ## Handler